BurningSlime1233/Azebane/Lignified Ascetics.md

-Lignified Ascetics are the trees made from the best of the Archdruids when [[The Cleansing]] began as a punishment from the [[Gods]] for
+Lignified Ascetics are the trees made from the best of the Archdruids when [[The Cleansing]] began as a punishment from the [[Gods]] for their failure to protect the world.
+They stand as some of the largest trees in the world, deep within forests and protected by all kinds of magical and natural threats.
+They are indestructible but often shed twigs which are used in the creation of various magical items as well as spells and rituals.